Land-and-Sea-Software-Corp/challenge_tableviewcell/README.md

 Please complete this feature request using the starter app in this repository.
 It is an empty `create-react-app` app with two included helper components: `ColorSelector` and `ImagePicker`.

 ### ColorSelector
 As you can imagine, this is a component that should allow you to quickly implement a color picker in the form.
+Please use this component to implement any color picking.
 Below is a code snippet on how to use:
 ```
 var color = "#0B3D91"
 function colorChangedAction(nameOfField, hexColorValue) {